-1. Climate Adaptation Plans (CAP) - The DEP intends to offer up to \$25,000 per applicant in principal forgiveness, to the extent available, for the development of a CAP.
-The award of principal forgiveness for applicants with an infrastructure project will be based on the applicant's CWSRF Environmental and Affordability ranking.
+1. Climate Adaptation Plans (CAP) - The DEP intends to offer up to \$30,000 per applicant in principal forgiveness, to the extent available, for the development of a CAP.
 Standalone CAPs will be based on the applicant's CWSRF Affordability ranking.
 See Attachment 1 and Attachment 3 for more details.